ULHPC/ulhpc-docs/docs/accounts/index.md

 <button type="button" class="btn btn-light"><a href="https://hpc.uni.lu/download/documents/Uni.lu-HPC-Facilities_Acceptable-Use-Policy_v2.0.pdf">UL HPC Acceptable Use Policy (AUP) [pdf]</a></button>
 </p>

+Remember that **you are expected to acknowledge ULHPC in your publications**.

-??? warning "ULHPC Platform is meant for R&D!"
+??? warning "ULHPC Platforms are meant for R&D!"
     Note that the ULHPC facility is made for Research and Development and it is **NOT** a full production computing center -- for such needs, consider using the [national HPC center](https://lxp.lu).

-In particular, we cannot make any guarantees of cluster availability or timely job completion even if we target a minimum compute node availability above 95% -- past KPI statistics in 2019 report a computing node availability above 97%).
+    In particular, we cannot make any guarantees of cluster availability or timely job completion even if we target a minimum compute node availability above 95% which is typically met - for instance, past KPI statistics in 2019 report a computing node availability above 97%.

 ### General conditions for UL staff